tencent cloud

 Issue Background

-RocketMQ is known by many customers and developers for its high performance, low delay, and backlog resistance characteristics.
-However, during the usage of the RocketMQ 4.x client SDK, some customers report that the consumer client encounters issues while consuming messages, such as the commonly used Push Consumer.
+RocketMQ is well-known to many customers and developers for its high performance, low latency, and backlog resistance.
+However, when using the RocketMQ 4.x client SDK, certain customers report that the consumer client encounters issues during actual message consumption with the 4.x clients (such as the commonly used Push Consumer):

-The SDK takes on too many functions, such as pulling messages, load balancing, message offset management, and Rebalance when adding new clients, which is unfriendly to multi-language developers.
+The SDK undertakes too many features, such as pulling messages, load balancing, message queue offset management, and rebalance when new clients are added.
+This is not developer-friendly for those working with multiple programming languages.

-In POP mode, the consumer offset is managed by the server, so multiple clients can consume the same queue.
-Clients using POP mode pull messages from all queues, addressing the issues of single client exceptions and consumption bottlenecks.
+In POP mode, the consumer offset is managed by the server, allowing multiple clients to consume from the same queue.
+Clients using the POP mode pull messages from all queues, thereby solving the issues of single-client failure and consumption bottlenecks mentioned above.

-Meanwhile, the server maintains consumption information, making the client SDK more lightweight and easier to port to multiple languages.
+Furthermore, as the server maintains the consumption information, the client SDK becomes more lightweight, facilitating easier multi-language porting.

 Sample Code